 Attitude #1: Be tech-savvy – and willing to experiment

 Both Airbnb and Twitter are founded and operated by Millennials who are obsessed with technology.
-Research has shown this generation is not only more tech-savvy, many of its members are also unattached.
-These workers seem to have more bandwidth for challenging work and some are even prepared to postpone family life – for now.
+Research has shown this generation is not only more tech-savvy, but many of its members have fewer family ties.
+Therefore these workers seem to have more bandwidth for challenging work and some are even prepared to postpone family life – for now.

 So it would not be controversial to also suggest that Millennials have more energy and enthusiasm for innovation at this stage of their lives, and demand it from their bosses.